aysegulsdalgic/aysegulsdalgic/README.md

 As an AI engineer with 2 years of experience, I have actively contributed to and taken key roles in developing production-level AI solutions, including:
  • AI-powered receipt processing systems
  • Medical NLP systems (TÜBİTAK 1507 project) for structured clinical data extraction
- • A NLP system for extracting critical information from disaster-related social media data
+ • A proof-of-concept NLP system for extracting critical information from disaster-related social media data
  • A machine learning pipeline for non-invasive FFR estimation using coronary CT angiography

 Now I'm going deeper into Generative AI — building RAG pipelines, agentic workflows, and LLM-powered applications that go beyond the basics.
 On the research side, I am conducting my PhD, where I develop a computer vision-based system for earthquake risk assessment.